-In some cases, the culture shock didn’t fully set in until they got past the fear of judgement and motivation and entered into long-term partnerships with Thai women.
+In some cases, the culture shock didn’t fully set in until some men got past the fear of judgement and motivation and entered into long-term partnerships with Thai women.

-Greg, 34, is a reader that reached out to me with his views after reading the first three articles in this series.
+Greg, 34, is a reader that reached out to us with his views after reading the first three articles in this series.
 He has been in two long-term relationships with Thai women.

 “It’s normal — and considered healthy — to spend time with friends in the West and get away from your partner for a coffee or an evening out,” he said.
 “This can create a lot of tension in a relationship, with [Thai] women believing something more sinister is going on.
 Upon returning home, I’m often given the third degree as to who I’ve been with and where I’ve been.